 Revenue Decoupling—An Overview

 Under the present rate structures in U.S. energy markets, utilities’ revenues depend on the amount of energy they produce and deliver to consumers.
-This type of system makes utilities averse to conservation and efficiency measures because their implementation ultimately cuts into profits by decreasing sales and therefore revenues.
-“Decoupling” removes the pressures placed on utilities to sell as much energy as possible by eliminating the relationship between revenues and sales volume.
-Under such a compensation scheme, revenues are “decoupled” from sales and are instead allowed to adjust so that utilities receive fair compensation regardless of fluctuations in sales.
+This system discourages utilities from enacting conservation and efficiency measures because they would decrease sales, and therefore revenues.
+“Decoupling” is a regulatory mechanism that removes the pressures on utilities to sell as much energy as possible by eliminating the relationship between revenues and sales volume.
+Under this system, revenues are “decoupled” from sales and are instead allowed to adjust so that utilities receive fair compensation regardless of fluctuations in sales.

 Decoupling can be applied in both electricity and natural gas markets.
-To date, more states have implemented decoupling policies for natural gas than for electricity.
-This overview of decoupling explains the general issues associated with revenue decoupling in energy markets using electricity-specific examples.
+To date, 23 states and the District of Columbia have some form of decoupling policy in place.
+This overview explains the type of decoupling policies, general issues associated with revenue decoupling in energy markets, and other complementary mechanisms that encourage energy efficiency.

 Origins of the Throughput Incentive: Utility Cost Structure and Traditional Regulated Electricity Markets